LONDON THEATRE PROGRAM

 • The London Theatre Program fees are the equivalent of one semester of Sarah Lawrence College tuition which includes all academic expenses, trips, tickets, and masterclasses.

-For more information about current tuition, fees, and estimated expenses, please visit the Sarah Lawrence College website.
+For more information about current tuition, fees, estimated expenses, and refund policy, please visit the Sarah Lawrence College website.

 Sarah Lawrence College students who normally receive financial aid may apply their awards to any College-sponsored program abroad.